© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Longbottom Farm earthwork is a scheduled monument protected by Historic England under reference 1003028.
 View the official record →

-Longbottom Farm earthwork is a prehistoric monument located in Somerset.
+I lack sufficient established scholarly information in standard archaeological sources to provide a confident, detailed description of Longbottom Farm earthwork specific to its characteristics and historical period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003028.

 Longbottom Farm earthwork is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003028.